richafnu/Viva/Viva/glint/setup/survey-qa.md

 > [!NOTE]
 > \*This setting only appears when admins enable Microsoft Teams notifications in General Settings. <br>
 > \**This setting only appears when your organization has a Personal Email Optional System Attribute set up.
 Personal emails are recommended for contacting exiting employees.<br>
-> \***Team Conversations emails only appear when Team Conversations are enabled in Program Setup.
+> \***Team Conversation emails only appear when Team Conversations are enabled in Program Setup.

 ### Coaching